alekssadowski95/FreeCAD-Tutorial-Generator/README.md

 # FreeCAD Tutorial Generator

-Generates a written Tutorial for a part created in FreeCAD Part Design
+Automatically generates a written ste-by-step tutorial with graphics for a part created in FreeCAD Part Design.